ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/python_mutable_vs_immutable_types.md

 The details of how that "immutable" vs "mutable" characteristic is carried out aren't really important to the Python programmer like they would be to a low-level embedded systems C and C++ programmer like myself.
 Rather, it's sort of "hand-wavy".
 The Python programmer is supposed to just blindly accept it and move on.
 Some high-level C++ programmers are this way too.
 It's a mindset thing.

-## 3. Passing to functions: passing by copy vs pass by reference, and _side effects_
+## 3. References: passing by copy vs pass by reference, and _side effects_

 What a good Python programmer *does* need to know, however, is whether or not their particular variable type will be passed _by reference_ or _by copy_ when passed to a function.
 This is a very important distinction, as passing _by reference_ causes _side effects_, which means that changes to the variable inside the function will be reflected outside the function.
 This is a very important concept in Python, and to me is the main reason why the distinction between mutable and immutable types is important.
 I don't really care how they work under the hood otherwise.